&noscript=1"/>

 Top Winemakers

-The Stoke is a tribute to the largely untapped potential of Kangaroo Island as a premium wine-growing region.
-Husband and wife team Nick and Bec Dugmore make wines that are expressive of the relatively cool, wind-swept vineyards of KI, with a focus on lighter to mid-weight styles with food and conviviality in mind.
+The Stoke brand is a tribute to the largely untapped potential of Kangaroo Island as a premium wine-growing region.
+Nick Dugmore makes wines that are expressive of the relatively cool, wind-swept vineyards of KI, with a focus on lighter to midweight styles with food and conviviality in mind.
+The leased Cassini Vineyard now provides the bulk of the fruit for the label, with Dugmore farming the site regeneratively side by side with his father.

 “In 2020 we took control of a 12-acre vineyard on Kangaroo Island.
 Under advice from a viticulturalist we are implementing changes, specifically to the pruning regime, which unfortunately meant reduced yields in 2021.
 So far, we’re delighted with the quality – we just wish there was more of it!
 Farming grapes is a long game, and we’re prepared to put the work in now to be able to work with quality fruit in the long term.”

-Nick studied a Bachelor of Wine Marketing at the University of Adelaide before doing some hands-on vintage work to understand wine a bit better.
+Studying a Bachelor of Wine Marketing at the University of Adelaide, Dugmore then did some hands-on vintage work to understand wine a bit better.
 That grunt work made him realise that he’d followed the wrong path, so he went straight back to university to study oenology.
 Since then, he has done vintages in the Barossa valley, McLaren Vale, Currency Creek, Adelaide Hills and elsewhere on Kangaroo Island, as well as the Okanagan Valley, in Canada, Central Otago, in New Zealand, and for two seasons in Bordeaux.

-Nick and Bec met in Central Otago, where she had been working and studying for some years, earning her Graduate Diploma in Viticulture and Oenology at Lincoln University, Canterbury.
-The pair moved to South Australia where Bec worked making sparkling wine for some big players.
+Dugmore met his future wife, Bec, in Central Otago, where she had been working and studying for some years, earning her Graduate Diploma in Viticulture and Oenology at Lincoln University, Canterbury.
+The pair moved to South Australia where she worked making sparkling wine for some big players.

-Nick worked as assistant winemaker at The Lane, in the Adelaide Hills, for three years, and was an assistant winemaker at Wirra Wirra, in McLaren Vale until COVID hit in 2020.
-The pair launched The Stoke in 2017, with the wines made in their Mount Jagged winery, and Nick’s COVID-related redundancy sees hm working on the brand fulltime, with vineyard management now part of his duties.
+Dugmore worked as assistant winemaker at The Lane, in the Adelaide Hills, for three years, and was an assistant winemaker at Wirra Wirra, in McLaren Vale until COVID hit in 2020.
+He and Bec launched the Stoke in 2017, with Dugmore’s COVID-related redundancy saw him working on the brand full-time, with vineyard management now part of his duties since taking on the Cassini site the same year.

-A pinot gris, tempranillo pét-nat, sangiovese rosé, sangiovese, cabernet franc, syrah, tempranillo and sauvignon blanc have all so far been made from KI fruit.
+Varietal pinot gris, roussanne, sauvignon blanc, shiraz and a tempranillo from another site were made in ’22, along with a pét-nat and a rosé from cabernet, a carbonic blend of cabernet sauvignon and sauvignon blanc, and a shiraz cabernet blend.
 The winemaking is simple and hands off, with no additions bar sulphur, and then sometimes not.
-“I don’t delve too deeply into a philosophy behind winemaking,” says Nick.
+“I don’t delve too deeply into a philosophy behind winemaking,” says Dugmore.
 “I strongly believe in the subjectivity of our industry – taste is in the mouth of the beholder – and simply want people to drink our wines if they decide they like them.
 I am also not offended when people don’t like our wines.

 “All our wines are made to suit the Kangaroo Island lifestyle – the land of bare feet and salty skin.
 The cool climate of the island allows us to make wines which are full flavoured but balanced, with great natural acidity, ready to drink with friends and food.
 Ultimately, we want the wines to be an expression of the beautiful, wild place that is Kangaroo Island.”